Welcome,

 Poké News

-EB Games are restocking the following sets: Prismatic Evolutions (May release), Journey Together (April & August releases), and Destined Rivals (late May release).
+EB Games are restocking the following sets: Prismatic Evolutions (Aug release), Journey Together (Nov), and Destined Rivals (Jul).

 Pokémon of the Week

-With the number of Pokémon set to increase by over 100 in the next couple of years with the release of Generation X, I came to realise if I keep the ratio of introducing one Pokémon a week to newcomers, it would take me way over 20 years to finish the list!
+With Generation X set to add over 100 Pokémon in the next couple of years, I’ve realised that if I maintain the ratio of introducing just one a week to newcomers, finishing the list would take me way over 20 years!

 Pokémon TCG Checklists